Enchanting Grom Fright: Reception

-The episode received universally positive reviews.
+The episode received universal acclaim.
 Several critics highlighted the episode due to its confirmation of Amity's crush towards Luz.
 Several news outlets, such as Variety and NY Post said that the episode "made history" for including Disney's first main bisexual character.
 Marcelo Garcia of CBR said that the episode was "a tremendous step in the right direction for Disney, a company that has struggled with LGBTQ+ representation in recent years."

 Other critics also reviewed the episode positively.
 For instance, Palmer Harsch of Insider wrote that the episode "helped Disney Channel make a major step forward in terms of LGBTQ representation", and hoped the episode could serve as "a harbinger of further LGBTQ stories to come on Disney Channel."
 Similarly, Kirby Beaton of BuzzFeed argued that "queer content on the Disney Channel is a huge stride in queer representation" while Matt Tracy of Gay City News stated that the series' portrayal of LGBT characters is "a refreshing development considering the lack of queer representation in animated television during recent years."
 Additionally, Petrana Radulovic of Polygon praised the dance sequence between Luz and Amity as "ADORABLE and beautifully animated."
 At the same time, some argued that the show's LGBTQ representation falls on the shoulders of the writers and creators of The Owl House instead of Disney while Michele Kirichanskaya of The Mary Sue wrote that shows like The Owl House, in tandem with She-Ra and the Princesses of Power, and The Prom, it breaks down "old heteronormative traditions" of prom itself.
-Mey Rude of Out, reviewing a season 2 episode "Through the Looking Glass Ruins," described this episode as one of "season one’s gayest episodes" along with "Wing It Like Witches."
+Mey Rude of Out, reviewing a season 2 episode "Through the Looking Glass Ruins," described this episode as one of "season one's gayest episodes" along with "Wing It Like Witches."

 PFLAG praised the series for its LGBTQ+ visibility, while GLAAD similarly praised it for having an "inclusive, fair, accurate, and age-appropriate world through the representation of its characters".
 Doc McStuffins creator Chris Nee praised the series' inclusivity towards LGBTQ+ characters, while also noting how she struggled with including a multiracial lesbian couple in the Doc McStuffins episode "The Emergency Plan".
 Similarly, The Owl House voice actor Alex Hirsch thanked Terrace and the production team for including LGBT characters, while noting how he was forbidden to include LGBT characters in his own show, Gravity Falls.
 Hirsch also commented how the dancing sequence would be considered "inappropriate" by Disney in 2012, saying that Disney "did good" by allowing the scene to be featured.
-Also, ND Stevenson, creator of She-Ra and the Princesses of Power, invited their wife and the episode's co-writer, Molly Ostertag, to Grom, sharing "Grom experience" both had experienced with followers of each person.
+Also, ND Stevenson, creator of She-Ra and the Princesses of Power, invited his wife and the episode's co-writer, Lee Knox Ostertag, to Grom, sharing "Grom experience" both had experienced with followers of each person.